 Listbox Instead of Combo box

-I used the listbox, instead of a combo box, because it’s much easier to select several items, by adding check marks.
-You can see several options at a glance, and scroll down, if the list is very long.
+I used the listbox, instead of a combo box, because the listbox makes it easier to select several items, by adding check marks.
+You can see several options at a glance, and scroll down, if the list is long.

 In the next screen shot, there are 1100 entries in the ItemList, and you can quickly scroll through them all in the Listbox.